If you don’t win, we don’t get paid: 415-634-4117

 San Francisco CCPA & CPRA Violations Come In Many Forms

-The California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA) are two pieces of legislation designed to enhance San Francisco privacy rights and consumer protection for residents of San Francisco.
-Here’s a breakdown of the key rights these laws grant to California consumers:
+San Francisco CCPAThe California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA) are two pieces of legislation designed to enhance San Francisco privacy rights and consumer protection for residents of California, including residents of San Francisco.
+Here’s a breakdown of the key rights these laws grant to California consumers and how our data privacy lawyers can help:

 California Consumer Privacy Act (CCPA)

-• Right to Know: San Francisco consumers have the right to know what personal information is being collected about them, the purpose of its collection, and to whom it is being disclosed.
+• Right to Know: Consumers have the right to know what personal information businesses collect about them, the purpose of its collection, and with whom it is shared.

-• Right to Delete: San Francisco consumers can request the deletion of their personal information held by businesses.
+• Right to Delete: Consumers may request deletion of their personal information held by any covered business, subject to limited exceptions under the act.

-• Right to Opt-Out: San Francisco consumers can opt out of the sale of their personal information by a business to third parties.
+• Right to Opt-Out: Consumers can opt out of the sale of their personal information to third parties, a critical protection under CCPA regulations.

 California Privacy Rights Act (CPRA)

-• Risk Assessment and Cybersecurity Audits: San Francisco businesses are required to perform regular risk assessments and cybersecurity audits for processing that presents a significant risk to consumer privacy.
+• Mandatory Risk Assessments: Businesses must conduct regular cyber risk assessments and cybersecurity audits for data processing activities that present significant risks to consumer privacy.

-• Establishment of the California Privacy Protection Agency (CPPA): The CPRA established the CPPA, which is responsible for implementing and enforcing the CCPA and CPRA.
+• CPPA Establishment: The CPRA created the California Privacy Protection Agency (CPPA), which is responsible for implementing, enforcing, and interpreting both the CCPA and CPRA regulations.

 Our Approach